 Swimming and snorkelling

 A boat ramp is provided for access to the waters of Shark Bay Marine Park.
 No boating is allowed in the dolphin interaction area.
-There is a give knot speed zone 200 metres either side of the jetty and extending 300 metres offshore.
-Please don’t feed the dolphins
+There is a five-knot speed zone 200 metres each side of the jetty and extending 300 metres offshore.
+Please don’t feed the dolphins.

-The trail provides a good introduction Shark Bay’s World Heritage values and to the Aboriginal and European history of the region.
+Named from the Malgana Aboriginal language term for ‘walking Peron’, the trail winds across the coastal sandplain and acacia shrubland.
+Information along the way provides a good introduction Shark Bay’s World Heritage values and to the European history of the region.

 Take care, be aware